ovh/docs/pages/account_and_service_management/account_information/ovhcloud-account-connect-saml-azure-ad/guide.en-gb.md

 ![Ovhcloud SSO Login step 2](images/ovhcloud_sso_login_2.png){.thumbnail}

-If your email does not appear below `Connected via SSO`{.action}, this means you have not configured the `UPN`{.action} attribute correctly, and some of the features will not work correctly.
+If your email does not appear below `Connected via SSO`, this means you have not configured the **UPN** attribute properly, and some of the features will not work in a correct manner.

 ## Go further